 The Pingxi Crags

-When we woke the weather was overcast but dry in Taipei.
-Ideally we wanted it to stay dry — while I didn’t know too much about the Pingxi Crags walk, I did know that it involved some steep climbing.
+When we woke the weather in Taipei was overcast but dry.
+Ideally we wanted it to stay dry — while I didn’t know too much about the Pingxi Crags walk, I did know it involved some steep climbing.
 If the weather worsened when we got up there, we could fall back to another waterfall walk.

-We caught a train from Taipei Main Station.
-As we headed east the overcast became drizzle which became light rain.
-At Ruifang we had time to buy our tickets for the Pingxi branch line and find a second breakfast in the street market near the station.
-We were both feeling a touch of disappointment with the weather turning against us, but were still more excited for the crags walk than anything else.
-We decided to try it anyway — if it became too risky we could retreat.
+As our train headed east from Taipei Main Station, the overcast became drizzle, which became light rain.
+At Ruifang we bought our tickets for the Pingxi branch line and found a second breakfast in the street market near the station.
+We were both feeling a touch of disappointment with the weather turning against us, but remained more excited for the crags walk than any alternative, so we decided to try it anyway.
+If it became too risky we could retreat.

-The diesel railcar that serves the Pingxi line rumbled into the station.
-The platform was full of people waiting to board, though almost all were bound for the tourist magnet of Shifen.
+The diesel railcar serving the Pingxi line rumbled into the station.
+The platform was full of people waiting to board, though most were bound for the tourist magnet of Shifen.
 The branch line is a pretty one, with the train running slowly through lush green forest and along the side of the Keelung River gorge.
 The little stations along the line are punctuated by tunnels and bridges.

 Our railcar leaving Pingxi.
 A platform on both sides seems excessive.

 We left the train at Pingxi Station and walked through the town.
-The narrow streets were almost deserted.
-We reached a bridge high above the Keelung River, which at this point ran through an artificial canyon formed by the buildings lining its course.
-We followed the road to the start of the crags walk.
-This was marked by an odd little public toilet with Wild West saloon doors and a signpost pointing at a set of steps heading up the steep hillside.
-Taiwanese track builders love steps as anyone who has spent time in Taiwan will be well aware!
+The narrow streets were deserted.
+We crossed a bridge high above the Keelung River, here running through an artificial canyon formed by the buildings lining its course.
+We followed the road to the start of the crags walk, which was marked by an odd little public toilet with Wild West saloon doors and a signpost pointing at a set of steps heading up the steep hillside.
+Taiwanese track builders love steps as anyone who has spent time in Taiwan will be well aware.

 The Keelung River passing through Pingxi.

-We climbed up the steps.
-Next to them was a gully where a small stream splashed down the mossy rocks.
+The steps skirted a gully where a small stream splashed down the mossy rocks.
 This was accompanied by thin pipes that had been haphazardly laid, some along the stream, some following the path.
-At first I thought they were cables until I realized I could hear water flowing inside them.
+At first I thought they were cables until I heard water flowing inside them.
 The sheer number of them left me bewildered.

-After reaching the top of the steps the path eased off, climbing gently through thick forest of trees and bamboo, with undergrowth of ferns and elephants ears.
-The trees were covered with creepers and epiphytic ferns.
-The rain left everything fresh and glistening.
+After reaching the top of the steps the path eased off, climbing gently through a thick forest of trees and bamboo, with undergrowth of ferns and elephants ears.
+The trees were smothered with creepers and epiphytic ferns.
+The rain left the forest fresh and glistening.
 Sky lanterns2 had crashed here and there in the trees, rubbish from the tourist industry in the nearby towns.

 The rain brought out the colours of the forest.